 A licensee enters someone else’s property for their own benefit.
 When you visit a friend’s house for a party, for example, you are a licensee.
 Door to door salespeople and maintenance workers are other examples of licensees.
 In this instance, the property owner must warn you of a dangerous condition on the property.
 For example, if you are visiting a friend’s house for a backyard cookout and they have recently done some work in the yard that required them to dig holes, your friend must warn you that there are holes in the backyard, pointing them out, so you can avoid the dangerous situation.

 Yes, a trespasser who enters another person or company’s property without permission or consent has legal rights.
 A property owner does not have to warn a trespasser of a dangerous condition on the property.
 However, the property owner cannot explicitly make the property more dangerous.
 An example of this would include placing traps on the property to injure a trespasser.
 Under the law, this action is explicitly forbidden and could result in the property owner’s liability for the trespasser’s injuries.

-Many people are unsure of bringing a Fort Lauderdale premises liability claim against another person for injuries suffered on their property, especially when that person may be a friend.
-But do not let this deter you from bringing a premises liability claim.
+Many people are unsure of bringing a Fort Lauderdale premises liability lawsuit against another person for injuries suffered on their property, especially when that person may be a friend.
+But do not let this deter you.
 It’s important to remember that you are not suing your friend—you are attempting to collect compensation for your injuries from your friend’s insurance company.

 When you file a premises liability claim for damages, you attempt to collect both economic and non-economic damages.
 Your economic damages may cover your actual and known costs while non-economic damages attempt to recover for your suffering.